Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/delay_oscillator.md

 # An auto-regulatory model of oscillatory gene expression
+## Model
 Let us study the following auto-regulatory network with delay.
-## Model
 The model is defined as follows:
 ```math
 \emptyset \xrightarrow{J_1(Y)} X\\
  Y\xrightarrow{J_2(Y)} \emptyset
 ```
 and $\emptyset \xrightarrow{J_1(Y)} X$ will trigger $X\Rightarrow Y$ after $\tau$ time.

-According to [1], it's an Illustration of a model of auto-regulation whereby a protein $X$ is transcribed by a gene, then it is transformed after a delay time $\tau$ into a mature protein $Y$, which binds the promoter and represses transcription of $X$.
-The function $J_1(Y)$ and $J_2(Y)$ can be defined as follows:
+According to [1], it's an illustration of a model of auto-regulation whereby a protein $X$ is transcribed by a gene, then it is transformed after a delay time $\tau$ into a mature protein $Y$, which binds the promoter and represses the transcription of $X$.
+The function $J_1(Y)$ and $J_2(Y)$ is defined as follows:
 ```math
 J_1(Y)=k_1S\frac{K^p_d}{K^p_d+Y^p}\\J_2(Y)=k_2E_T\frac{Y}{K_m+Y}
 ```